kragen/derctuo/markdown/retro-teletext.md

 Wasteland](https://technicshistory.com/2020/04/19/the-era-of-fragmentation-part-2-sowing-the-wasteland/)
 I thought the TICCET idea of using color TVs and, in the absence of a keyboard, touch-tone telephones as time-shared minicomputer terminals was pretty interesting.
-But driving a TV isn't trivial;
+But driving a TV isn’t trivial;
-black-and-white is 3 MHz of bandwidth, and a DG Nova isn't really up to synthesizing that in software like an AVR ATMega328 is, much less color.
-(And this was before VHS and Betamax; even Ampex videotape machines were huge, expensive things that couldn't freeze-frame.)
+black-and-white is 3 MHz of bandwidth, and a DG Nova isn’t really up to synthesizing that in software like an AVR ATMega328 is, much less color.
+(And this was before VHS and Betamax; even Ampex videotape machines were huge, expensive things that couldn’t freeze-frame.)
-Similarly, recognizing DTMF tones isn't that trivial to do in software either.
+Similarly, recognizing DTMF tones isn’t that trivial to do in software either.

-And it seems like the system didn't really work out that well:
+And it seems like the system didn’t really work out that well:

 > But in the event, the Reston system failed to live up to expectations.
 For all the rhetoric of bringing on-demand education